Probate Q&A Series

 Although you won’t probate the survivorship property itself, the decedent’s other assets may still require administration under the North Carolina probate code (Chapter 28A).
 Open a formal estate if the decedent owned probate assets—bank accounts in sole name, stocks, personal property—or if heirs cannot agree on distribution.

-If the total value of probate assets (excluding real estate that transferred by survivorship) is $20,000 or less, you may use the Small Estate Affidavit process in N.C.
-Gen. Stat. §§ 28A-19-1 et seq..
-That lets you collect bank accounts and personal items without full probate.
-If assets exceed $20,000 or creditors exist, file a Petition for Probate in the clerk’s office of the county where the decedent lived.
+If the total value of probate assets (excluding real estate that transferred by survivorship) is $20,000 or less, or $30,000 or less if the surviving spouse is the sole distributee, you may use the Small Estate Affidavit process in N.C.
+Gen. Stat. §§ 28A-25-1 et seq..
+That lets you collect bank accounts and personal items without full probate, subject to the statute’s waiting period and other requirements.
+If assets exceed the applicable small estate threshold, formal estate administration may be required.

-Consult an attorney if you’re unsure which process fits your situation or how to draft the survivorship deed.
+Consult an attorney if you’re unsure which process fits your situation or how to document survivorship in the land records.
 Properly transferring title and administering the estate protects the survivor and satisfies all legal requirements.

 Key Steps and Considerations